alwinb/url-specification/README.md

 A main goal of this project is to enable and support efforts towards a single **Unified URL Standard** that includes a normative specification of URL handling by web browsers and that resolves the incompatibilities between [RFC 3986][uri], [RFC 3987][iri] and the [WHATWG URL Standard][wwg].

 This specification does not attempt to be such a unified URL standard itself.
 Instead it rephrases and generalises the WHATWG standard.
-This is a necessary intermediate step because the WHATWG standard is written in a style that makes it very difficult to identify the differences between the specifications directly.
-It will be relatively simple to unify the standards once this work is finished.
+This is a necessary intermediate step because the WHATWG standard is written in a style that makes it difficult to identify the differences between the specifications directly.
+It will be relatively simple to unify the standards once this work has been completed.

 [url-spec]:https://alwinb.github.io/url-specification/
 [uri]:https://tools.ietf.org/html/rfc3986